 - Do not overestimate the resale value of your new home.
 Remember, exterior finishes won’t raise your appraisal value.

-When you’re ready to make the jump to home ownership, always remember that there’s a lot of money on the line … YOUR money.
+When you’re a first-time homebuyer, always remember that there’s a lot of money on the line … YOUR money.